 3. On-Time Arrivals

 Because regional trains don’t travel as far as long-distance trains, they are more likely to be on time.
 Long-distance trains can have delays due to yielding to freight trains across the country (sometimes delays can be more than an hour).
-For that reason, don’t book an Amtrak trip if you have a very time-sensitive schedule unless you are traveling in the Northeast corridor or on a regional train.
+For that reason, don’t book an Amtrak trip if you have a very time-sensitive schedule unless you are traveling in the Northeast corridor or on another regional train.
 In terms of punctuality, here are the most on-time routes based on 2017 data:

-Lastly, don’t forget to look at Amtrak’s new train tracker.
+Lastly, don’t forget to look at Amtrak’s train tracker.
 You can see where your train is and view estimated real-time arrivals if a train gets behind schedule.

 4. Baggage

-Lastly, if you are traveling in a large group or need luggage assistance, look for the “red cap” desk or an Amtrak staff member wearing a red cap before your train arrives.
+If you are traveling in a large group or need luggage assistance, look for the “red cap” desk or an Amtrak staff member wearing a red cap before your train arrives.
 They can help you find seats on the train and bring your bags on board (suggested tip between $10 and $20).

 5. Food